gmcgoldr/algo-app-dev/README.md

 ### dryruns

-The `dryruns` module contais utilities to help send dry runs to a node, and parse the results.
+The `dryruns` module contains utilities to help send dry runs to a node, and parse the results.

 Here is how the `dryruns` utilities could be used to test the contract: